 Do I have to use alcohol in this tincture?

-No, simply swap out the alcohol for store-bought apple cider vinegar to avoid using alcohol.
-The flavour of vinegar-based tinctures is different than alcohol-based tinctures so be mindful of that before adding to tea or juice.
-Instead, use the nettle vinegar on leafy greens or other salads!
+No, simply swap out the alcohol for store-bought apple cider vinegar or food-grade glycerin to avoid using alcohol.
+The flavours of a vinegar herbal extract and glycerin-based tinctures are different than alcohol-based tinctures so be mindful of that before adding to tea or juice.

 How To Make Purple Dead Nettle Tincture